MarcoAntonioSanchez/MERN-stack-course-2-task-app/README.md

 The real values in the MongoDB cluster's URI where replaced with {tags-like-this}, so you can see the most closest to a real (non-modified) URI.

-Also, it's recommended (for security reasons) to save these real values replaced with {tags-like-this} as environment variables.

 ## Database model and schema
 A database model refers to the logical structure or layout of a database and how to data will be stored.